 Composer, pianist, and author René Joseph’s music has been recorded in North America and in Europe, performed on National Public Radio, and can be heard in a wide range of performance venues from the classical concert stage to folk, band, and electronic settings (My Beautiful Country, Processional, ‘Voyager’ Concerto…).

-After the family returned to the U.S., René studied music at the University of Oregon under Homer Keller (composition), Hal Owen (theory, counterpoint), and Rumanian pianist Alexandru Hrisanides (piano), receiving baccalaureate degrees in Music and German.
+René grew up in Beirut, Lebanon, the son of an American embassy official.
+He began piano lessons at age seven, first with an Armenian teacher and then with Russian pianist Mikhail Cheskinov.
+He studied counterpoint on his own and began composing at the age of fourteen.
+After the family returned to the U.S., René majored in Music and German at the University of Oregon, working under Homer Keller (music composition), Hal Owen (theory, counterpoint), and Rumanian pianist Alexandru Hrisanides (piano).
 Subsequently, he studied with the late Polish pianist Adam Kapuscinski (student of A. Michalowski, himself a pupil of Liszt).

 After graduation René became involved with electronic music and coordinated the Eugene Electronic Music Collective (EEMC), giving concerts on synthesizers and piano in his native state of Oregon.
 His ‘Voyager’ Concerto for piano and synthesizers is the first and only concerto ever written for that combination of keyboard instruments.
 One listener commented: